fikasp/next-app/README.md

 This template serves as a scalable starting point for your web applications.

 Customize the components, pages, and styles to your project's requirements.
-Implement custom authentication flows with Clerk and manage data efficiently with MongoDB and Uploadthing.
+Implement custom authentication flows with Clerk and manage data efficiently with MongoDB and Cloudinary.

 ## More